 This recipe can be made up to a day ahead of serving.
 Just follow the directions as listed and chill the recipe covered for up to 24 hours, or until serving!

 Leftovers last covered in the refrigerator for up to 4 or 5 days.
 It does not freeze well.

 Tools needed to make this recipe:

-Other cookout & pasta salad recipes you'll love:
+More cookout & pasta salad recipes you'll love:

 - Broccoli Raisin Salad